aula-app/aula-frontend/README.md

    The application will start in development mode.
 Open your browser to the URL shown in the terminal to view the app.

+### Contributing

+Please read our [Contributing Guidelines](docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ### Available Scripts

 The following npm scripts are available: